lazycurl/lazycurl/README.md

 A PHP class which brings back @-prefix usage in CURL requests to live, even in PHP 7. <http://lazycurl.net/>

 ## About
 The [PHP CURL library](http://php.net/manual/book.curl.php) is an extremely powerful tool supporting a wide range of protocols.
 Yet it may be too powerful that there are [over 140 customizable options](http://php.net/manual/function.curl-setopt.php) and some of them are affecting one another.
-Lazycurl is developed to provide an easy-to-use interface for most HTTP requests.
+LazyCurl is developed to provide an easy-to-use interface for most HTTP requests.

 The @-prefix usage in PHP CURL was once a handy method for uploading file in HTTP POST requests.
 It was deprecated as of PHP 5.5 for various reasons.
-Lazycurl provides a secure approach in using @-prefix and extends its capability from local file to HTTP URL.
+LazyCurl provides a secure approach in using @-prefix and extends its capability from local file to HTTP URL.

 ## Features
 * Simplify HTTP CURL requests.